 - The first two things can certainly double as Nightmare Fuel, though...

-- Ace the Bat-Dog watching Cartoons, and later taking down one of the Joker's henchman, then attacking the man himself.
+- Ace the Bat-Hound watching Cartoons, taking down one of the Joker's henchman, and then attacking the man himself.
 As Terry says: "Good bad dog".
 It's in reference to Ace's past in dog fighting.
 The same line is used in Ace's backstory episode, which counts as another CMoA for him; he saves Terry from a gigantic mutant dog blob.

 - Terry vs the Jokerz right before the Joker fight.
 He takes out all of them except for the spliced kid without any trouble.
 He sics Ace on the spliced kid.